 Foundation Stage staff use observations as the basis for planning.
 Staff are skilled at observing children to identify their achievements, interests and next steps for learning.
-These observations then lead the direction of the planning.
+These observations then lead the direction of the planning, within the curriculum.
 Relevant and significant observations are recorded in the children's Learning Journeys.